directus/directus/.changeset/thick-carrots-jam.md

 '@directus/api': patch
 ---

-Skipped user limits check if no limit is set
+Optimized user limit checks by skipping them early if no limit is configured